baltimoreheritage/civil-rights-heritage/_pages/equal-employment.md

 ## June 24, 1941: FDR issues Executive Order 8802, established Fair Employment Practices Committee (FEPC)

 Joe William Trotter, Jr. in _To Make Our World Anew_ wrote:

 > Despite the persistence of discrimination, as the wartime labor shortages increased, the FEPC played a key role in helping black workers find jobs in defense plants.
 The number of blacks in war production increased from less than three percent in March 1942 to over eight percent in 1944. […]
-> At its annual convention in 1941, for example, the CIO denounced racially discriminatory hiring policies as a “direct attack on our nation’s policy to build democracy in our fight against Hitlerism,” A year later, the organization established its own Committee to Abolish Racial Discrimination and urged its affiliates to support national policy against discrimination. [@kelley_make_2005, 166]
+> At its annual convention in 1941, for example, the CIO denounced racially discriminatory hiring policies as a "direct attack on our nation’s policy to build democracy in our fight against Hitlerism," A year later, the organization established its own Committee to Abolish Racial Discrimination and urged its affiliates to support national policy against discrimination. [@kelley_make_2005, 166]

 In Wages of War: The Shifting Landscape of Race and Gender in World War II Baltimore, Amy Bentley notes: